 • It eliminates the requirement to write repetitive code, annotations, and XML configuration.

-• It is straightforward to combine Spring Boot Application with its Spring Ecosystem, which includes Spring JDBC, Spring ORM, Spring Data, and Spring Security, among other things.
+• It is straightforward to combine a Spring Boot Application with its Spring Ecosystem, which includes Spring JDBC, Spring ORM, Spring Data, and Spring Security, among other things.

 • It employs the "Opinionated Defaults Configuration" approach to minimize developer effort.